 An interesting characteristic about the Five Forks / Glade Farms neighborhood is that there are more incarcerated people living here than 99.8% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-In addition, the Five Forks / Glade Farms neighborhood has a greater proportion of government workers living in it than 95.7% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
+Furthermore, the Five Forks / Glade Farms neighborhood has a greater proportion of government workers living in it than 97.7% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Five Forks / Glade Farms neighborhood in Bruceton Mills, WV, residents most commonly identify their ethnicity or ancestry as German (8.6%).
-There are also a number of people of English ancestry (5.7%), and residents who report Irish roots (3.8%), and some of the residents are also of Sub-Saharan African ancestry (3.1%), along with some African ancestry residents (3.1%), among others.
+In the Five Forks / Glade Farms neighborhood in Bruceton Mills, WV, residents most commonly identify their ethnicity or ancestry as German (6.0%).
+There are also a number of people of English ancestry (4.9%), and residents who report Irish roots (3.3%), and some of the residents are also of Italian ancestry (2.9%), along with some Sub-Saharan African ancestry residents (2.4%), among others.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Five Forks / Glade Farms neighborhood spend between 15 and 30 minutes commuting one-way to work (32.5% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Five Forks / Glade Farms neighborhood spend between 30 and 45 minutes commuting one-way to work (37.1% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.